Anakievs/mpv-slash-search/README.md

 # mpv-slash-search

 Simple and lightweight script that allows you to search for a file in the playlist and play the first match.
-As you type the result will appear on the next line. <br /><br />
+As you type the result will appear on the next line.
-Since v2.0 the script will no longer jump to the selected file but modify the playlist.
-You can still download v1.X from the releases page.

 ## Usage